-SevenTablets does offer long-term app maintenance services, both for apps we’ve built and for apps created by other developers.
+SevenTablets offers long-term app maintenance services, both for apps we’ve built and for apps created by other developers.
 We work with native and non-native applications, offering regular service packages for those who require support on a routine basis.
 We can also assist with one-time improvement projects if the need arises.

 In addition to mobile app development and maintenance, our team works with clients in Houston, Dallas, Austin and beyond.
-We provide app assistance in a range of areas, including predictive analytics, testing, creative UI/UX services and more.
+We provide app assistance in a range of areas, including analytics, testing, creative UI/UX services and more.
 Contact us today to learn how we can help you keep your mobile app operating at its peak level.